They Will Kill You Logo

 Suggest an update

-Velma Barfield was born in Eastover, North Carolina, and grew up near Fayetteville.
+Velma Barfield was born on October 29, 1932, in Eastover, North Carolina, and grew up near Fayetteville.
 It was reported that her father was physically abusive, and her mother, Lillian Bullard, did not step in to protect her.
 In 1949, seeking to escape her difficult home life, Barfield married Thomas Burke.

 They had two children and were said to be happy until Barfield underwent a hysterectomy and began experiencing back pain.
-These health issues contributed to significant changes in her behavior and eventually led to her developing a drug addiction.
+She developed a dependency on prescription medications, particularly painkillers and tranquilizers.
+The physical and psychological toll of her condition coincided with her husband's increasing alcohol abuse, which led to frequent and hostile arguments.

 Like what you're reading?